 Beyond the CV

 My employment experiences have been diverse, covering the public, private, and non-profit sectors.
-They have included retail, office work, academia, publishing, web consultancy, information governance, knowledge management and change leadership.
+They have included retail, academia, publishing, consultancy, information governance, knowledge management and change leadership.
 Throughout, context has determined to what extent I have been able to specialise or generalise in any given role.
 It is, though, the combination of what I have learned on this multidisciplinary journey that now informs the services I offer as a writer and editor.

 I have had no job more satisfying than helping someone else translate a rough idea into a book in their hands.
 It allows me to draw on my interests in research, writing, editing and mentoring while providing a service that helps others realise their ambitions.
 It enables me to collaborate with fascinating people all around the world.
 It means, too, that I never stop learning.